GTA Online 2: What to Expect from GTA 6's Multiplayer

 The Monetization Question

-Here’s where things get uncomfortable.
-GTA Online’s Shark Card system — real money for in-game currency — generated billions.
+This is where things get uncomfortable.
+GTA Online’s Shark Card system (real money for in-game currency) generated billions.
 Take-Two and Rockstar have zero incentive to move away from microtransactions.
 If anything, expect an expanded monetization model:

 - Premium currency for cosmetics, vehicles, and properties